 Changing the air filter in your heating and cooling system is arguable one of the most important tasks you can do to maintain a healthy HVAC system.
 They filter pollen, dust, pet dander and other small particles and pollutants out of the air that you and your family breathe.
-A clogged air filter causes your system to work harder than necessary to make up for the blockage of airflow.
+A clogged furnace filter causes your system to work harder than necessary to make up for the blockage of airflow.
 This results in increased energy consumption, higher energy bills, more frequent repairs, and often times a shorter lifespan for your system.

 Another issue with dirty furnace filters is the contribution to unhealthy indoor air.
 The dust and allergens that are usually filtered get re-circulated into your home.
 This can be especially troublesome for those who suffer from respiratory conditions such as asthma, as well as those who have allergies.
 Replacing dirty air filters not only contributes to excellent indoor air quality, according to energy.gov, it can also lower your system’s energy consumption by up to 15%.